-With the country transitioning from the pandemic into the endemic phase in managing the COVID-19 infections, the international borders have reopened and the economy is recovering gradually.
+With the country now past the endemic phase in managing the COVID-19 infections, the international borders have reopened and the economy is recovering gradually.
 The Group foresees less risk in the movement control orders or lockdowns.

 However, in view of the diversification of the Group's core business to include transportation and logistics services and financial services with new ventures into the EVs industry whereby the Group may face new challenges and risks arising from the new businesses in which our Group currently has no exposure in.